Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

-Our proposed new training loss function also consisted of BHS loss $\ell_{BHS}$.
-As mentioned in the introductory section, the modification made here is that instead of the cosine similarity, the Bhattarcharyya coefficient parenthesis term along with the Hellinger similarity are combined and directly incorporated into the parentheses of the softmax function as highlighted below:
+Our proposed new training loss function also consisted of BHAS loss $\ell_{BHAS}$.
+As mentioned in the introductory section, the modification made here is that instead of the cosine similarity, the Bhattarcharyya coefficient is directly incorporated into the parentheses of the softmax formula as highlighted below: